yxlin/yxlin.github.io/_docs/basics/leastsq.md

 ## Objective Function
-In the following, I showed a simple method to fit a two-choice diffusion model, using the LSM.
-First, I set up an objective function.
-The aim of designing the objective function is to get the difference of the predictions and the data.
+In the following, I presented a simple method to fit a two-choice diffusion model, using the LSM.
+First, I set up an objective function, which is designed to describe the difference between the model predictions and the data.
 As typically been done in the literature applying diffusion models, I compared the five percentils, .1, .3, .5, .7 and .9.
+I added error rates in the second model-fitting example.
 The following code snippet showed this calculation.

 ```
 sq_diff <- c( (pred_q0 - data_q0)^2, (pred_q1 - data_q1)^2)